ubuntu/ubuntu-project-docs/docs/reference/exception-CloudinitUpdates.rst

 Due to the dependency on cloud-init with various other products, the solutions testing team will run their continuous integration test against the cloud-init that is in -proposed.
-A successful run for each specific release will be required before the proposed cloud-init can be let into -updates.
+A successful run for each field-supported LTS release will be required before the proposed cloud-init can be let into -updates.

 The cloud-init team will be in charge of attaching the artifacts and console output of the appropriate run to the bug. cloud-init team